Aircloak/aircloak/cloak/docs/anonymization.md

 pre-group and pre-aggregate per-user data, in order to reduce the amount of rows streamed into the cloak.
 This will speed up query execution for datasets that have many rows per-user, at the cost of increased duration for cases where there is only one row (or very few rows) per-user.
-The synthetic subquery is created only when no per-user grouping is already done, when not using any row splitting functions, and only when using one of the following aggregating functions without `DISTINCT`:
+The synthetic subquery is created only when not using any row splitting functions, and only when using one of the following aggregating functions without `distinct` (except `count(distinct user_id)`):
 `count`, `sum`, `min`, `max`, `avg`, `count_noise`, `sum_noise`, `avg_noise`.

 The following table shows the mapping between the anonymized aggregator and the offloaded version: